-- 6. Choose the components you want to install by selecting the respective check boxes.
-By default, the setup program installs SQL DM, and SQL DM Repository and Services, allowing you to immediately begin monitoring your SQL Server environment.
-Select the IDERA Dashboard checkbox if you want a complete installation. - (i) By default, the Management Service, Collection Service, and Predictive Service are installed on the local computer where you are running the setup program.
+6. Choose the components you want to install by selecting the respective check boxes.
+By default, the setup program installs SQLDM, and SQLDM Repository and Services, allowing you to immediately begin monitoring your SOL Server environment.
+Select the IDERA Dashboard checkbox if you want a complete installation.

+By default, the Management Service, Collection Service, Predictive Service, and Rest Service are installed on the local computer where you are running the setup program.